 We do not invest in mutual funds or bond funds, so in effect there are no up-front, backend, or ongoing sales charges.

 We do not invest in CDs, mutual funds, bond funds, or annuities.
 Therefore, we charge no early redemption fees.

 All our planning services are free of any separate charge.
 The single management fee described in Item 1 covers all services that we provide to our clients.

 We routinely help our clients with financial planning, and often work alongside their tax accountant, estate attorney, and other advisors as an objective and informed financial professional with a fiduciary responsibility to put the interests of our clients before all other interests.
 We do not charge extra fees to work with third party advisors, as described above.

-Certain segments of our clientele have accounts at FOLIOfn Investments, Inc. These clients are charged an annual maintenance fee of $25 for an Individual Retirement Account.
+Certain segments of our clientele have accounts at Folio Investments, Inc. These clients are charged an annual maintenance fee of $25 for any Individual Retirement Account.